-To assign to an IP map header compression characteristics that differ from the compression characteristics of the interface with which the IP map is associated, use the frame-relay map ip tcp header-compression command in interface configuration mode.
+To assign to an IP map header compression characteristics that differ from the compression characteristics of the interface with which the IP map is associated, use the frame-relay map ip tcp header-compression interface configuration command.

-frame-relay map ip ip-address dlci [broadcast] tcp header-compression [active] passive] [connections number]
+frame-relay map ip ip-address dlci [broadcast] tcp header-compression [active | passive] [connections number]

 ip-address IP address of the destination or next hop. dlci Data-link connection identifier (DLCI) number. broadcast (Optional) Forwards broadcasts to the specified IP address. active (Optional) Compresses the header of every outgoing TCP/IP packet. passive (Optional) Compresses the header of an outgoing TCP/IP packet only if an incoming TCP/IP packet had a compressed header. connections number (Optional) Specifies the maximum number of TCP header compression connections.
 The range is from 3 to 256.

-Default is 256.
+The default maximum number of TCP header compression connections is 256.

+Release Modification

-Command Default Maximum number of TCP header compression connections: 256 and History Release Modification 10.0 This command was introduced.
+10.0 This command was introduced.

 12.1(2)T This command was modified to enable the configuration of the maximum number of header compression connections.
-12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
-Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.

-Comma

-Usage Guidelines If you do not specify the number of TCP header compression connections, the map will inherit the current value from the interface.
+If you do not specify the number of TCP header compression connections, the map will inherit the current value from the interface.